NatClamp/oneHundredDaysOfCode/log.md

 Not just me that finds that confusing, right?
 Anyway, after fiddling around with Frontity, I found that it uses the baked-in version i.e. the second option above.
 So I guess I'm using that API!
 Things to figure out:
 I want to use my clients custom domain (managed by wordpress) for the deployed react app instead of the wordpress site (which will be headless, I think).
 So I need to stop using it for the wordpress site before I can set up the react site properly, as the wordpress site URL is used in the API calls.

+### Day 17: Friday 25th September, 2020

+***Today's Progress***: Took a look at GitHub this morning and realised I had around 20 notifications about security issues with various repositories, so had to spend about an hour tidying those up.
+That'll teach me to not deal with them immediately...
+Spent the rest of the day learning more about Frontity and how to make a custom theme.

+***Thoughts***: Ending the day feeling quite frustrated due to lack of understanding.
+Setting up a new theme to begin with was fairly straightforward and the docs are great, but the configuration is a little confusing and it's not too familiar to the React apps I've built in the past because there's extra packages that don't have huge amounts of documentation.
+Basically, I had a bit of a struggly day and now I'm grumpy.